phantomaton-ai/necronomicon/README.md

 - `description`: A description of what the command does.

 You can add as many commands as you'd like to the Necronomicon, and they will be available for use in your directives.

-## Configuring Symbols 🕸️

-The `symbols` object in the `options` parameter allows you to customize the symbols used in the directive syntax.
-You can override the default symbols used for directives, attributes, bodies, and more.
-This can help you create a unique and visually striking directive experience.

-Feel free to explore the provided examples to get a better understanding of how to define commands and configure the directive syntax.
-Have fun creating your own executable directives with Necronomicon!

 ## Contribution 🦄